hawksfan422/2024-whistlist/README.md

-# My personal 2024 Christmas Wishlist
+# My Personal 2024 Christmas Wishlist

 Little side project to showcase my christmas wishlist for 2024 in a fun way